 Just in time to thank folks for all that happened over the holidays.
 There is power in the handwritten note.
 Yes, it would be easier and convenient to text or email your gratitude.
 However, when it comes to getting maximum effect with the perfect sentiment at the perfect time, consider this:

+So let’s send some joy in the mail this month and celebrate Thank You Card month.
 Consider inviting Protocol International to your next meeting, conference, training, or social and professional development programs.